farhiongit/message-in-the-bottle/README.md

 bottle_type_define (char);
 ```

-the semaphore can be initialised with:
+the semaphore (here counting up to 10) can be initialised with:

 ```c
 bottle_t (char) * sem = bottle_create (char, 10);